Pomax/bezierjs/README.md

 ### "Not" installation if you just want a single file

-There is an already rolled-up version of `bezier.js` in the `docs` directory.
+There is an already rolled-up version of `bezier.js` in the `dist` directory.
 Just use that.

 ## Use